sypets/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LockingApi/Index.rst

 available, :php:`SemaphoreLockStrategy` will not be used).

-*  **FileLockStrategy**: uses the PHP function `flock() <https://www.php.net/manual/en/function.flock.php>`__ and creates a file in `typo3temp/var/lock`
+*  **FileLockStrategy**: uses the PHP function `flock() <https://www.php.net/manual/en/function.flock.php>`__ and creates a file in :file:`var/lock` (:file:`public/typo3temp/var/lock` in non-Composer installations).
    The directory can be overwritten by configuration:

    .. code-block:: php